SISBID/Data-Wrangling/labs/github-lab.md

 ### Github lab for SISBID

 1. First we need to set up Git/Github.
-Here are a good set of instructions: http://r-pkgs.had.co.nz/git.html#git-init.
+Here are a good set of instructions:http://stat545.com/git00_index.html.
 When telling Git your name and email address you need to run the commands in the shell.
 You can do this with Tools -> Shell in Rstudio.

-2. Use the approach discussed in class to clone the class repo: https://github.com/SISBID/Module1
+2. Use the approach discussed in class to clone the data sharing repo: https://github.com/jtleek/datasharing

 3. Create a new directory File -> New Project -> New Directory -> Empty Project (be sure to click on the link to make it version controlled with git!).